Ahnuf-Karim-Chowdhury/Car-Evaluation-Prediction-using-KNN/README.md

 ## Approach - 01 - Training it Newly Every Iteration

 ---
+The Approach - 01 is a method where a model is trained from scratch in each iteration, without retaining any learned information from previous runs.
+This means the model starts with random weights every time and learns as if it's encountering the data for the first time.
+This approach is useful for testing consistency, avoiding bias from previous training, and ensuring fair comparisons in experimental setups.

 ## KNN.py aka Normal KNN Prediction Data Evaluation Overview